kraker/alexkraker.com/content/posts/learn-ansible/index.md

 make a lot more sense.
 You can skip learning scripting, but I wouldn't necessarily recommend it.

-Here's my go-to recommendation for learning Bash:
+Here's my go-to recommendation for learning both the Linux CLI and scripting in Bash:

 * [The Linux Command Line](https://linuxcommand.org/tlcl.php) by William Shotts\
   You can download the book for free!
 But I recommend supporting the author by